U.S. Route 101 in Washington: History

 US 101 was established as part of the initial United States Numbered Highway System adopted by the American Association of State Highway Officials (AASHO, now the AASHTO) on November 11, 1926.
 Two state roads directly preceded US 101: State Road 9 and State Road 12, both part of the first state system established in the 20th century.
 They were numbered in 1923 and incorporated into US 101, which was co-signed with the two routes.

 The final section of the Olympic Loop Highway began construction in 1927 and was opened to traffic with a two-day dedication ceremony in August 1931.
 It cost approximately $11 million to construct, using state and federal funds.
 In 1937, the state legislature established a new system of primary and secondary highways.
 State Road 9 became Primary State Highway 9 (PSH 9), while State Road 12 became PSH 12; both remained co-signed with US 101.
 The Washington State Highway Commission submitted an application to AASHO in 1955 to extend US 101 northeast from Discovery Bay to Whidbey Island and Mount Vernon, where it would terminate at US 99.
 The proposal was rejected by AASHO for being too long of a detour and including a tolled ferry crossing.

 In January 1964, the Washington State Legislature approved a new state route system with no branches or secondary route with lettered suffixes.
 PSH 9 and PSH 12 became part of U.S. Route 101 with no co-designation and parts of them became other new state routes.

 A freeway bypass of Shelton with several interchange was proposed by the state government in the 1960s; its construction would require the relocation of radio station KMAS and 10 residences.
 Work on the 4.3 mi bypass began on August 9, 1972, and was completed two years later at a cost of $4 million.
 US 101 was rerouted onto the freeway—which initially had two lanes—on October 11, 1974, and SR 3 was extended to a new interchange over the former alignment.
 The Sequim section was relocated to a new bypass on April 18, 1999.
 It cost $40.7 million (equivalent to $ in dollars) to construct and included the installation of warning signals triggered by the presence of nearby Roosevelt elk wearing radio collars for tracking.

+Major intersections

+US 101 is signed north–south from the Oregon state line to Sappho, east–west from Sappho to SR 20 in Discovery Bay, and north–south from SR 20 to I-5 in Tumwater.